Alexey Voyevoda

-Alexey Ivanovich Voyevoda (Алексей Иванович Воевода; born 9 May 1980) is a Russian bobsledder, professional armwrestler and politician.
+Alexey Ivanovich Voyevoda (Алексей Иванович Воевода; born 9 May 1980) is a Russian bobsledder, professional arm wrestler and politician.

 Bobsleigh

 A professional bobsleigher since 2002, Voyevoda won silver in the four-man bobsleigh event with teammates Philippe Egorov, Alexei Seliverstov, and Alexandre Zoubkov at the 2006 Winter Olympics in Turin.
 He also won a bronze in the two-man event at the 2008 FIBT World Championships in Altenberg, Germany.
 At the 2010 Winter Olympics in Vancouver, Voyevoda won a bronze in the two-man event.
 At the 2014 Winter Olympics in Sochi, Voyevoda initially won a gold medal in the two-man event and a gold medal in the four-man event.
 Voyevoda received the Order For Merit to the Fatherland Award 4th class with Russian President Vladimir Putin handing the state awards.

 On 24 November 2017, he was stripped of the 2014 Olympic medals by the International Olympic Committee, following the doping violation of his bobsledding partner Aleksandr Zubkov.
 On 18 December 2017, Voyevoda received a personal lifetime ban from the Olympic Games due to doping violations at the 2014 Winter Olympics.

 On 1 February 2018, the CAS removed the sanctions from Alexey Negodaylo and Dmitry Trunenkov in bobsleigh, but upheld them on their teammates Alexandr Zubkov and Alexey Voyevoda.